-- QLLP052 International Law of Patents, Trade Secrets and Related Rights
+- SOLM077 International Law of Patents and Related Rights

-- QLLM333 International Law of Patents and Related Rights
+- CCLP077 International Law of Patents and Related Rights (Paris LLM)

-Duncan Matthews has held Economic and Social Research Council (ESRC) research grants on NGOs, Intellectual Property Rights and Multilateral Institutions and on The Determinants of Intellectual Property Management in UK Companies.
-His research interests include: the relationship between competition law, intellectual property and access to medicines; the regulation of CRISPR gene editing technologies, intellectual property law in China, and the development of the Unified Patent Court.
+His current research interests include: intellectual property responses to the Covid-19 pandemic; the relationship between competition law, intellectual property and access to medicines; the regulation of CRISPR gene editing technologies, intellectual property law in China, and the law and practice of the Unified Patent Court.

 Publications Since 2001